hoytech/quadrable/README.md

 The purpose of these changes is to make empty sub-trees at all depths have 32 zero bytes as their nodeHashes.
 This includes the root node, so a totally empty tree will have a root of 32 zeros.
 This is desirable because:

-* The code is slightly simpler.
+* The code is simpler.
 * All-zero roots are user-friendly: It's easy to recognize an empty tree.
 * A run of zeros will compress better, so if empty tree roots are transmitted frequently as a degenerate case in some protocol, it may help for them to be all zeros.